-General Guidelines For Sample Submission to The Histology Core
+General Guidelines for Sample Submission to RHTIC

 - Tissue needs to be fixed immediately.
 Place cassettes into a container large enough to allow the cassettes to move around and fill it with 10% neutral buffered formalin (10%NBF) or 4%PFA.
 Please use at least 15-20 volumes of formalin for every volume of tissue.

-- Fix tissues at room temperature for 48hr.
+- Fix tissues at room temperature for 24-48hr.

 - After fixation, remove formalin and replace it with 70% ethanol.

 - Bring your samples to the Histology core in 70% ethanol in a SEALED container (The core no longer accepts samples in inappropriate containers).
 If you don’t have the right container, please ask us, and we will try to help you find one.

 For Preparing Frozen Samples: